Inqnuam/esbuild-plugin-class-modules/README.md

   .catch(() => process.exit(1));
 ```

-You can also set additionalHelpers and precompileOptions:
+You can also customize Sass compiler, PostCSS and CssModules options.

 ```js
 const cssCompilerOptions = {